prafulpatel16/mgn-aws-project01/README.md

 ### **1️⃣ Pre-Migration**
 - 🔍 **Assess Current Architecture**: Analyze the on-premises architecture and workloads, identifying dependencies and compatibility for migration.
+- 🛠️ **Install and Configure AWS ADS Agents**: Deploy AWS Discvoery Agents (ADS) agents on source systems to capture data for migration.
 - 🛠️ **Install and Configure AWS DMS Agents**: Deploy AWS Database Migration Service (DMS) agents on source systems to capture data for migration.
 - 🏗️ **Set Up AWS Infrastructure**:
   - Create and configure **VPC** with public and private subnets.